-PFC Anthony Smith, a Marine Private currently attending the School of Infantry, reported that he was attacked while attempting to leave base.
+Private First Class Anthony Smith, a Marine Private currently attending the School of Infantry, reported that he was attacked while attempting to leave base.
 His t-shirt, which had “Leatherneck” written across the front, became a walking bullseye.

 Luckily he was able to avoid the red paint they attempted to cover his neck with, saying that he employed “a little move, block, strike, and a little improvise, adapt, and overcome.
 Oh three hundred, Ooh-rah!”

 But it wasn’t just the Marines being attacked.

 PETA militants also have said that Marines were throwing hard boiled eggs and hot dog water at them.
 Some even claim to have been beaten with long pieces of meat byproduct.

 PETA protesters turned to what they called their only defense.
 Using out-of-tune acoustic guitars, the crowd sang songs of animal triumph over human oppression.

 Both civilian and military police worked together to break up the melee because no one could stand the horrible PETA music any longer.